Short Sunderland in New Zealand service: Sunderland Mk III

 At the start of 1944, the Empire of Japan was no longer the dominant force in the South Pacific that it had been and the British government was beginning to consider the postwar outlook for the region.
 The United States already had airfields on several islands in the area that could be used as the basis for commercial flight operations by civilian aircraft but the British lacked an equivalent land presence to achieve this.
-This led towards the British favouring flying boats as the basis for commercial operations since less land infrastructure, particularly runways, would be required.
+This led the British to favour flying boats as the basis for commercial operations since less land infrastructure, particularly runways, would be required.

 On 27 January, the British government offered New Zealand the opportunity to purchase four Short Sunderland Mk III transport flying boats, to be operated by the Royal New Zealand Air Force (RNZAF).
-The asking price was £60,000 each, which was considered to be very cost-effective.
+The asking price was £60,000 each, which was considered to be very reasonable.
 The New Zealand government agreed, also buying £80,000 of equipment to support the Sunderlands, which was envisaged to form the basis of a transport service in the South Pacific.
 The purchase met some resistance; it had to be approved by the Combined Munitions Assignment Board.
 The American representatives on the board, concerned about how the aircraft could be the basis for commercial operations in the South Pacific after the war, initially declined to approve the purchase but then indicated they would allow it to proceed if the commander-in-chief South Pacific Area Vice-Admiral J. H. Newton, decided the aircraft was needed in his theatre of operations.
 The Chief of Air Staff in New Zealand, Air Vice-Marshal Leonard Isitt, obtained approval from Newton for the purchase on the justification that they were needed for military use.
 However, there was still ongoing sensitivity around the purchase and Isitt asked that there be little publicity of the purchase so as to avoid an impact on the allocation of American aircraft to the RNZAF.

 The newly purchased Sunderland Mk III transports, of which there were already 24 in RAF service, were a modification of the standard aircraft.
-They had a crew of seven and was able to carry between 24 to 30 passengers plus freight.
+Each Sunderland had a crew of seven and was able to carry between 24 and 30 passengers plus freight.
 Its load capacity was just under 10000 kg and when fully loaded weighed 25000 kg.
 It was powered by four Bristol Pegasus XVIII engines and capable of flying up to 340 km per hour and had a range of 2860 km.
 Four standard Sunderlands was converted to transports at Short's premises in Rochester, a process which began in June.